 - Handle waste consisting of invasive alien species with extra care so that plant parts or eggs, that enable spreading, do not end up in the environment.

-- If you dig up the plant with root and soil all together, you must separate the plant parts from the soil material already at the site where the digging has been done.
-Reception cannot be offered to mixed loads with both soil material, roots and branches.
+- Reception cannot be offered to mixed loads with both soil material and harmful invasive alien species (eggs, seeds, roots and branches).
+If you dig up the plant with root and soil all together, you must separate the plant parts from the soil material already at the site where the digging has been done.
+Please note that soil from areas where the Spanish slug is present may be transferred to other areas due to risk of spreading.

 Please observe that it is recommended that the load with the invasive alien species, that have been packed according to the instructions, is covered with for example a hood or a cover during transportation.
 This minimises the risk for spreading.